rordi/docker-antivirus/README.md

 rordi/docker-antivirus is a virus and malware scanner as a Docker microservice.
 It runs inotify as the main process that watches a pre-defined volume for file write events and calls clamscan for each new file that is written into the volume.
 We do *not* use the ClamAV daemon, which has a constant, large memory consumption.

 ### Notes
-- **The image can only be built once per hour on the same IP address due to download limitations of the ClamAV signatures!**
+- **The image may only be built once per hour on the same IP address due to download limitations of the ClamAV signatures**
-- the image uses
+- a running container instance consumes around 10 MB memory when idle
 - the image is maintained by Dietrich Rordorf, [Ediqo](https://www.ediqo.com/)
 - initially the Dockerfile was prepared for [IWF](http://www.iwf.ch/web-solutions/)
 - you can contribute to this project at https://github.com/rordi/docker-antivirus